Caroline (Kirsty MacColl song)

-"Caroline" is a song by British singer and songwriter Kirsty MacColl, released in 1995 as a single from her compilation album Galore.
+"Caroline" is a song by British singer and songwriter Kirsty MacColl, released in February 1995 as a single from her compilation album Galore.
 The song was written by MacColl, and produced by Victor Van Vugt and MacColl.
 "Caroline" reached number 58 in the UK Singles Chart and remained in the top 100 for two weeks.

 Background

 MacColl wrote "Caroline" in the early 1990s.
 She chose not to include the song on her 1994 album Titanic Days as she felt it sounded more like her older work and was not in keeping with the rest of the album's material.

-The song's lyrics were inspired by Dolly Parton's "Jolene", and is written from the point of view of the Jolene character.
+The song's lyrics were inspired by Dolly Parton's "Jolene" and is written from the point of view of the Jolene character.
 MacColl told The Lennox Herald in 1995, "Basically it's Jolene's reply.
 I just didn't think that there were that many songs where the third party in that eternal triangle gets her shot at replying.
 Songs are usually written from the man's point of view of the woman that he's gone off with."
-She added of the Caroline character's situation in the song, "She's embarrassed because he's not worth it."
+She said about the Caroline character's situation in the song, "She's embarrassed because he's not worth it."
 MacColl added to The Morning Call: "A lot of the songs I heard growing up were written by men for women.
 There was a lot of, 'Oh, I can't live without my man.'
 I don't write songs about women as victims.
 I think it's been done to death."